-No INNS or invasive perennial records were returned within the scheme extents during the desktop study and, as such, potential disturbance and/or spread of INNS during the works is negligible.
+No INNS or invasive perennial records were returned during the desktop study or during the PEA and, as such, potential disturbance and/or spread of INNS during the works is negligible.

 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.